mcanouil/awesome-quarto/README.md

 - [collapse-social-embeds](https://github.com/shafayetShafee/collapse-social-embeds) - Quarto extension to provide collapsible option to [social-embeds](https://github.com/sellorm/quarto-social-embeds) extension.
 - [reveal-header](https://github.com/shafayetShafee/reveal-header) - A Quarto extension to add a header to `revealjs` slides as the footer.
 - [downloadthis](https://github.com/shafayetShafee/downloadthis) - This extension shortcode provides support for adding download buttons to download image/pdf/txt/csv files.
+- [add-code-files](https://github.com/shafayetShafee/add-code-files) - This extension filter provides alternative syntax for adding contents from external files and works with `code-fold`.
+- [hide-comment](https://github.com/shafayetShafee/hide-comment) - This extension filter provides comment-directive to hide comment from code chunk in the rendered document.
+- [nameref](https://github.com/shafayetShafee/nameref) - This extension filter allows to use name (section name, fig-name or table-name) to cross-refer to the document section, tables, figures instead of number.
+- [material-icons](https://github.com/shafayetShafee/material-icons) - This extension provides shortcode to use Google's [Material Design Icons](https://fonts.google.com/?icon.set=Material+Icons&icon.query=chart) (*HTML-based format only*).

 ## Templates